Steering through the Changing World Order

-The essays in the volume include perspectives from political scientists, policymakers, and strategic studies experts which renew discussions on Indo-US collaborations and negotiations on a variety of traditional foreign policies issues such as security, intervention, arms, terrorism etc., as well as cover new and emerging issues including climate change and environmental protection, strategic cooperation and maritime partnership, and the role of Indian diaspora in the US economy.
+The essays in the volume include perspectives from political scientists, policymakers, and strategic studies experts which renew discussions on Indo-US collaborations and negotiations on a variety of traditional foreign policies issues, such as security, intervention, arms, and terrorism, as well as cover new and emerging issues including climate change and environmental protection, strategic cooperation and maritime partnership, and the role of Indian diaspora in the US economy.

 The volume will be of great interest to scholars and researchers of political science and international relations.
 It will also be of use to foreign policy and diplomacy practitioners, career bureaucrats, and government think tanks.

 1. Natural Allies: The Growth of the Indo-American Relationship since the Cold War and its Implications for the Trump Administration

 2. Legality of Economic Sanctions Imposed by US

 3. India in US Grand Strategy for the 21st Century

 4. Saga of Indo- US Climate Contestation and Cooperation: A Legal Analysis